Betteshanger Park: History

 Fowlmead Country Park and Nature Reserve was initially developed under the management of the South East England Development Agency (SEEDA) with £18.8 million funding from English Partnerships, as part of the National Coalfields Programme (NCP).

 It was opened in May 2007 by Sir David Bellamy, in association with Sport England.
+Before then, however, (around 1960) Kent County Council was involved in planting the older parts of the spoil tip with non-native evergreen trees including Holm Oak which formed a woodland over areas of loose tipped spoil.
+In 1990 the tip was surveyed as part of the Kent Wildlife Habitat Survey and from 2001 on, Dover District Council oversaw the Environmental Impact Assessment carried out for SEEDA which led to a Council decision (unfulfilled) to declare the site a Local Nature Reserve.

 The existing visitor centre was part-funded by SEEDA and Sport England.
-The surface material of the entire park (shale from the colliery) was mixed with recycled green waste and fertiliser to create a rich topsoil and 130,000 shrubs and trees were planted.
+The surface material of a portion of the park (shale from the colliery) had mixed with recycled green waste and fertiliser to create a topsoil and 130,000 shrubs and trees were planted.
+The remainder was destined for natural colonization.

-Due to the COVID-19 pandemic, the Hadlow Group went into educational administration in 2019, but the Park was then acquired by Quinn Estates, the housing and social building developers also have planning consent for 12 self-build plots beside the park.
+Hadlow Group went into educational administration in 2019, and the Park was then acquired by Quinn Estates.
+The housing and social building developers also have planning consent for considerable changes to the park and as late as January 2026 have closed the pedestrian access from North Deal.
 Quinn Estates helped finish the delayed construction works, including the Kent Mining Museum and Visitor Centre.
 The museum which was constructed in partnership with the Kent Mining Heritage Foundation (KMHF), cost £1.7 million to construct and is dedicated to Kent's mining heritage.
 It opened in April 2022.
 It is part of the newly built visitor centre which cost £6m to construct.